squinkylabs/Demo/demo-readme.md

 ## Summary

-Hopefully you will read all the pages listed above, and didn't skip here immediately!
+Hopefully you will read all the pages listed above and didn't skip here immediately!
 In any case, here are some of the points we hope we demonstrated in this repo…

 We learned how to easily measure the CPU usage and distortion of VCV modules.

 We learned that it's really easy to make a VCV module that's terribly wasteful of CPU.
 But also that it's really easy to crudely measure CPU usage, and usually very easy to fix.
 Another plug for [the VCV Rack manual](https://vcvrack.com/manual/) - it has an excellent section on this topic.

-We also saw it's very easy to make a VCO that generates a huge amount of aliasing distortion, even without trying.
-The good news is that the VCV Rack SDK provides a very easy to use implementation on minBlep that can fix this, at least for VCOs like those in our Demo modules.
+We also saw that it's very easy to make a VCO that generates a huge amount of aliasing distortion, even without trying.
+The good news is that the VCV Rack SDK provides a very easy to use implementation of minBlep that can fix this, at least for VCOs like those in our Demo modules.

 We gave a very short introduction to SIMD coding, in particular how much it can reduce the CPU usage of a polyphonic module.